Findomain/Findomain/README.md

 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.
 * Possibility to use as subdomain resolver.
+* Subdomain wildcard detection for accurate results.
+* Support for subdomain discover using bruteforce method.
 * Update checker.
 Use the `--check-updates` flag.

 # Findomain in depth